 Clean & Beautiful

-Over the last 5 years, we have made great strides in cleaning & beautification efforts.
+We have made great strides in our cleaning & beautification efforts.
 Residents and visitors will notice metal trashcans on almost every street corner of downtown.
 The trashcans are green and feature a plate designating the Downtown Improvement District.
 Studies have shown that a consumer is more likely to throw trash into the proper receptacle and not on the ground if the receptacle is visible and within walking distance [about a block away].
 Not only do we want to keep our City clean, we want to give our residents and visitors the resources to do their part.
 Over 50 green trashcans are located downtown.
 In 2015, we installed two BigBelly Solar Powered Trashcans featuring a trash and recycling receptacle, one on the corner 2nd & Locust Streets, and the other on Market Street near Dewberry Alley.

 During the Summer & Fall, the Downtown Improvement District is responsible for the purchase and maintenance of the hanging flower baskets and pots located throughout the immediate downtown.
 Our team cares for and waters the plants 7 days a week.
 This is one of the most visible beautification projects in the city.
 In effort to assist the City, the DID also donates the flowers located in the planters at the City Government, maintaining them daily.
 The Clean Team also weeds the curblines as well as tree wells throughout the district, maintaining a pristine and welcoming appearance is important to us.
 The DID has also been instrumental in the greening of downtown, planting over 20 trees as well as placing potted trees in various areas throughout downtown.

 Artistic and functional bike racks have been installed in 24 areas of the downtown business district.
 DID purchased the racks as part of a beautification project also as our way of showing our support for the biking community.
 The first round of racks were installed in May 2014, in honor of Bike Month.
 Additional bike racks have been purchased and installed throughout 2015 & 2016.
 The latest addition is a family of 4 bike racks, featuring 2 parents and 2 children, in front of the Rachel Carson Bldg on Market Street.